Conditions

 1986 Sheila Natusch - William Swainson 19th Century Naturalist

-1985 Eric Warr - From Bush-burn to Butter - a history of the NZ dairy industry
+1985 Eric Warr - From Bush-Burn to Butter - a history of the NZ dairy industry

 1984 Rev J C McKean - Maori Education 1925-1945

-1984 Patricia Sargeson - Victoria's Furthest Daughters 1830-1914
+1984 Patricia Sargison - Victoria's Furthest Daughters 1830-1914

 1983 William Main - History of NZ Photography and Photographers